Last updated on December 18th, 2020

 As you drive 4 hours east of Labuan Bajo, you’ll come across Ruteng, a small village hidden amongst the hills of Flores Island.

-Although Ruteng wasn’t on my own Flores backpacking itinerary, I’ve included it here as many people choose to spend the night in Ruteng to break up their trip between Labuan Bajo and Bajawa, which is further east.
+Although Ruteng wasn’t on my own Flores backpacking itinerary, I’ve included it here.
+This is because many people choose to spend the night in Ruteng to break up their trip between Labuan Bajo and Bajawa, which is further east.

-So, why didn’t I include Ruteng in my Flores overland tour?
+So, why didn’t I include Ruteng in my Flores overland itinerary?

 Based on feedback from other travelers I’d met, I gathered that the attractions in Ruteng weren’t nearly as bucket-list-worthy as those elsewhere on the island.

-If you’re traveling by motorbike or private vehicle, you can easily stop off at the sights in Ruteng, take that photo and continue with your journey.
+If you’re traveling by motorbike or private vehicle, you can easily stop at the sights in Ruteng, take a photo, and continue with your journey.
 But this isn’t possible with public transport.

 Things to do in Ruteng

-Ruteng is best explored by bike, so after you arrive in the village, organize a motorbike and check out the below attractions.
+Ruteng is best explored by bike, so after you arrive in the village, organize a motorbike and check out the attractions below.

 Where to stay in Ruteng

-Time needed: 3 nights (if you don’t climb Mount Inerie, only 2 nights are needed)
+Time needed: 3 nights (if you don’t climb Mount Inerie, only 2 nights are required)

 Of all the places on my Flores Indonesia itinerary, Bajawa was my favorite.